abdibrokhim/openai-realtime-agents/README.md

 ## Navigating the UI
 - You can select agent scenarios in the Scenario dropdown, and automatically switch to a specific agent with the Agent dropdown.
-- The conversation transcript is on the left, including tool calls, tool call responses, and agent changes.
+- The conversation transcript is on the left, including agent changes.
 Click to expand non-message elements.
 - The event log is on the right, showing both client and server events.
 Click to see the full payload.
 - On the bottom, you can disconnect, toggle between automated voice-activity detection or PTT, turn off audio playback, and toggle logs.